 - Forgive yourself, forgive others, forgive the Divine- Behind guilt and anger is blame.
 Anger, a normal process of loss, is useful because it gives you the energy to do the work of grief.
 It is hard work!
 Long-term anger, as in long term guilt, will harm your physical body and spirit.

 More about Lisa Hutchison: As a licensed mental health counselor with over 14 years of experience, Lisa offers therapy sessions in person and by phone to empathic helpers and artists.
 She understands grief and loss from her own personal experiences and years of therapy training, offering you the space to express your inner thoughts and feelings while showing you specific ways to get unstuck.
-Lisa is also an international bestselling author and certified angel card reader.
-Get 10 Ways to Connect with Spirit FREE at http://www.lisahutchison.net
+Get 8 Simple Things That Reelase CHaos from Your Life Now FREE at http://www.lisahutchison.net